Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 500,000 ERP total cost (licence + implementation + integration), 150,000 annual efficiency savings, 50,000 annual error reduction savings, 5-year horizon.
 Total benefits 1M, net 500k, ROI 100%.
 Payback in 2.5 years.
-Strong case for mid-sized business; many report similar or better numbers once systems stabilize.
+On these inputs the case looks favourable for a mid-sized business, though real-world results vary as systems stabilise.

 A worked example

-Try the defaults: erp total cost of 500,000, efficiency savings annual of 150,000, error reduction savings annual of 50,000, analysis years of 5 years.
+With the defaults: erp total cost of 500,000, efficiency savings annual of 150,000, error reduction savings annual of 50,000, analysis years of 5 years.
 The tool returns 100.00%.
 You can adjust any input and the result updates as you type — no submit button, no reload.
 That's the real power here: seeing how sensitive the output is to one or two assumptions.

 What moves the number most